 Aimee Preau is a cultural anthropologists interested in the indigenous foods of Louisiana.

-Emery Van Hook Sonnier is the interim Director of the Crescent City Farmers Markets.
+Emery Van Hook Sonnier is the Associate Director of the Crescent City Farmers Markets.

 Moses Swent is a lifelong Louisiana hunter / fisherman.
 Being raised in Rapides Parish, he has hunted, caught, and trapped much of the wildlife Louisiana has to offer.